roldantenido/SocialSphere/replit.md

 # Replit.md

 ## Recent Changes
+- **January 26, 2025**: Implemented comprehensive database migration system with data preservation
+  - Created complete migration utilities in `server/migrations.ts` with backup and safety features
+  - Built automatic database initialization system that runs on application startup
+  - Added setup scripts for new installations and migration scripts for updates
+  - Implemented safe schema update process that preserves existing data during changes
+  - Created database setup documentation with Git integration for easy deployment
+  - Modified setup wizard to use new migration system for database configuration
+  - Added automatic migration generation and execution for seamless database updates
 - **January 21, 2025**: Added aapanel integration for simplified VPS deployment
   - Created aapanel-specific deployment script with interactive configuration
   - Built automatic Docker installation and container management for aapanel